Frequently Asked Questions

 ducts will be where it found a previous leak.

-How does it work?Duct sealing, utilizing the patented Aeroseal process, takes a non
+How does it work?Duct sealing, utilizing the patented Aeroseal process, takes a nontoxic sealant, atomizes and dries the liquid into an

-dries it to become an aerosol mist.
-The mist travels through a pressurized duct system and seals visible,
+aerosolized mist.
+The mist travels through a pressurized duct system and seals visible, invisible, and inaccessible

 How do I know if my ducts leak?According to the Department of Energy, homes leak between 25% and 40%.
 In simple terms,

-that means air is not getting to designed spaces causing hot/cold spots in the house, excessive dust, and
+that means air is not getting to designated spaces causing hot/cold spots in the house, excessive dust, and

 high energy bills.